 • BFE launched the national internship platforms in the State administration and in private organizations; online sources and instruments.

-• BFE also initiated 2 major career surveys – the first National study on career motivation of Bulgarian students (2007) and National study on young people’s employability skills (2010).
+• BFE also initiated 2 major career surveys – the first National study on the career motivation of Bulgarian students (2007) and the National study on young people’s employability skills (2010).

-• BFE experts are involved in many initiatives of the Ministry of Education such as: Development of the Ranking System of Bulgarian Higher Education, Enhancing the skills and qualification of university professors and pedagogical advisors, Students apprenticeships, etc. The project NELLII – Network for Effective Life Long Initiatives and Information helped develop capacity of the structures of the Ministry of Education in the organization of 28 local and 6 regional lifelong learning festivals in Bulgaria, in which more than 600 training providers and more than 28 500 learners took part.
+• BFE experts are involved in many initiatives of the Ministry of Education such as the Development of the Ranking System of Bulgarian Higher Education, Enhancing the skills and qualifications of university professors and pedagogical advisors, Student apprenticeships, etc. The project NELLII – Network for Effective Life Long Initiatives and Information helped develop the capacity of the structures of the Ministry of Education in the organization of 28 local and 6 regional lifelong learning festivals in Bulgaria, in which more than 600 training providers and more than 28 500 learners took part.

-• In 2015 BFE implemented a project for building career guidance capacity of the National Employment Agency.
-BFE organized 60 career days and 420 seminars, in which more than 430 employers, 220 training providers and 6100 employees and self-employed people took part.
+• In 2015 BFE implemented a project for building the career guidance capacity of the National Employment Agency.
+BFE organized 60 career days and 420 seminars, in which more than 430 employers, 220 training providers, and 6100 employees and self-employed people took part.

 4) INTERNATIONAL COOPERATION

-BFE has been involved in more than 30 European projects directed to personal and career development, social inclusion, fostering employability and entrepreneurship, developing and testing innovative training methods and combating youth employment.
+BFE has been involved in more than 60 European projects directed at personal and career development, social inclusion, fostering employability and entrepreneurship, developing and testing innovative training methods, and combating youth employment.
 As a result, the team has developed a profound experience in:

 • policy development and support;